adamsyy/portfolio/README.md

 This browser application allows user to navigate through whole content.

 ## Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Pull requests are welcome.Make sure to creae a new branch and contribute.For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.